MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/embed-a-feed-into-a-sharepoint-site.md

 Yammer does not have to be the social collaboration tool for SharePoint in order to embed a Yammer feed, but if you want to make Yammer the primary social experience for SharePoint, see [Integrate Yammer with on-premises SharePoint environments](https://go.microsoft.com/fwlink/?LinkID=524180).

 ## Add a Yammer feed to a page in SharePoint Online

+>[!NOTE]
+> The Yammer Conversations and Highlights web parts do not work if SharePoint is using a vanity domain.

 For instructions for how to use the Yammer Conversations or Yammer Highlights web part, see [Use a Yammer web part in a SharePoint Online page](https://support.office.com/article/a53cfa0c-3d09-42c8-a286-1038a81c59da).

 These web parts inherit the page theme, and are usable from mobile devices.